-If ignored, the poor circulation can lead to leg ulcers and even gangrene, meaning the possible loss of toes or feet.
+If ignored, the poor circulation can lead to leg ulcers and even gangrene, meaning the possible amputation of toes or feet.

 When claudication is suspected, various tests can determine the degree and site of any narrowing of the arteries.
-Surgical treatment can sometimes help improve the situation, but equally important are lifestyle changes such as stopping smoking, taking more exercise and losing weight.
+Surgical treatment can sometimes help improve the situation, but equally important are lifestyle changes such as stopping smoking, a graduated exercise programme and losing weight.

 As well as being important in its own right, claudication caused by PVD can alert your doctor that you may have problems with narrowing of other important blood vessels such as those supplying your heart or brain.

 Restless legs syndrome is characterised by discomfort and an urge to move the legs.
 The other symptoms are variable, but include pain in the legs, and are usually worse at night.

 Cellulitis is a bacterial infection that commonly affects the skin of the lower leg.
 It is a dangerous infection which requires immediate treatment with appropriate antibiotics.
 The skin feels warm to the touch and may feel swollen and tight.
 If you experience fevers or chills, you should get emergency medical help immediately.